Yoga and running are great teammates.

-Whether you’re hitting the mat before a run or looking for a way to unwind afterwards, there are many benefits that yoga offers that can help runners.
+Whether you’re hitting the mat beforehand or looking for a way to unwind after a race, there are many yoga benefits that can help.

-Take a look below at the 10 of the best yoga poses for runners:
+Take a look below at 10 of the best yoga stretches for runners:

 1. Seated Forward Bend (Paschimottanasana)

-If you want a deep stretch ahead of a big run then it’s time to try the Seated Forward Bend Pose.
+If you want a deep stretch ahead of a big run then it’s time to try the seated forward bend.

-This asana might look simple however it’s highly effective as you stretch out the whole back of your body.
+This exercise might look simple however it’s highly effective as you stretch out the whole back of your body.

-Seated Forward Bend Pose really gets to work on tight hamstrings, which runners know is one of the most important muscle groups to focus on.
+Paschimottanasana really gets to work on tight hamstrings, which runners know is one of the most important muscle groups.[1]

 Pin it for later!

-Don’t forget to pin these yoga poses for runners for later!
+Don’t forget to pin these poses for later!

 2. Downward Facing Dog (Adho Mukha Svanasana)

-World-renowned yoga instructor Travis Eliot highlights the benefits of the pose in his book A Journey into Yin Yoga.
+World-renowned instructor Travis Eliot highlights it in his book A Journey into Yin Yoga.

 Stretches the calf muscles, strengthens the arms and shoulders, and elongates the torso and spine”, all key areas for runners.

-For tight hamstrings in particular he suggests spreading your feet the full width of the mat, as it makes the pose even more powerful.
+For tight hamstrings in particular he suggests spreading your feet the full width of the mat, as it makes the movement even more powerful.

-Make Downward Dog part of your after-run yoga routine to loosen up your muscles and joints.
+Make the form part of your after-run routine to relax your muscles and joints.

 3. Bridge Pose (Setu Bandha Sarvangasana)